List of Coronation Street characters introduced in 2015: Dougie Ryan

 Dougie Ryan, played by Paddy McGuinness, made his first appearance on 17 August 2015.
 He appeared during a camping trip with the Dobbs and Tinker families.
 He departed on 21 August 2015 after 4 days appearing in the show.
+Speaking of his casting McGuiness said: "Being asked to appear in Coronation Street was a very special moment for me."
+He continued: "I remember Peter [Kay] telling me how much he enjoyed his guest spot on the show, and I can't wait to get started.
+[It's] an iconic and much-loved show, not just in the UK but around the world.
+The character I'll be playing is very funny, and I'm sure the Corrie fans will love him."

+Executive producer Stuart Blackburn also commented: "It's an absolute delight to be working with Paddy who is a talented actor with a flair for comedy that will ensure he fits right in with the Corrie cast."
+Nayer Nissim from Digital Spy explained: "Dougie appears in six episodes, and will be putting Kirk (Andrew Whyment), Beth (Lisa George), Craig (Colson Smith), Chesney (Sam Ashton), Sinead (Katie McGlynn), Tyrone (Alan Halsall) and Fiz (Jennie McAlpine) through their paces."

 Caitlin Ryan

 Caitlin Ryan, played by Eve Gordon, made her first appearance on 17 August 2015.
 She appeared on a camping trip with her father, Dougie (Paddy McGuinness) and the Dobbs and Tinker families.
 She was also introduced as a love interest for Craig Tinker (Colson Smith).
 Caitlin later agrees to go on a date with Craig, but he receives a text saying she can not make it.
 She returned on 5 October to visit Craig in the street.

 In August, Craig goes on a camping trip with Beth Sutherland (Lisa George), Kirk Sutherland (Andy Whyment), Chesney Brown (Sam Aston), Sinead Tinker (Katie McGlynn), Fiz Stape (Jennie McAlpine), Tyrone Dobbs (Alan Halsall), wilderness explorer Dougie, and Dougie's daughter Caitlin, who falls in love with him and vice versa.
 Craig is upset the following month when Caitlin stands him up, but she turns up at the Bistro and apologises as her dad was in A&E. Caitlin visits Craig at his and work on Art together, though when Craig lends Caitlin a jumper so she doesn't get her clothing dirty, Beth catches them in, what she thinks, a compromising position.
 Caitlin has tea with Beth and Kirk and Craig is mortified when they embarrass him.
 When Caitlin is due to visit, Craig confides in Faye that he's not ready to take his relationship with Caitlin further as he is not ready.
 Craig cancels on Caitlin, pretending he is ill, but she visits and Faye encourages him to talk to her.
 Craig admits that he is not ready and Caitlin admits she's not ready either.
 Caitlin later decides to end the brief relationship so she can go to university in Dundee, leaving Craig heartbroken.